sanchloe/Y1Sem2-notes/SE.md

 ## Types of UML diagrams
 ## 1. Use Case diagrams
 - Describes the functional behavior of the system as seen by the user
-- A set of scenarios tied tgt by a common user goal
+- A set of scenarios tied together by a common user goal
-- Scenario is a sequence of stpes describing an interaction between a user and a system
+- Scenario is a sequence of steps describing an interaction between a user and a system

 A full use-case model comprise of:
 1. Overview of visible use scenarios in the system